gabisurita/network-labs/experiments/6_bgp_internet_routing.md

 `pgrep -f [b]gpd-R4 | xargs kill -9`
 ```

-After this command, the response on h1-1 goes back to the initial message.
+After this command, the response on h1-1 client goes back showing the initial message.